The Dr. Laylan Agroproject was established in 2023.

 Dr. Laylan Hussein Fadladeen is a specialist in plant tissue culture and an Assistant Professor in the Forestry Department at the College of Agriculture, University of Duhok.
 She holds a PhD in Plant Tissue Culture and has extensive practical and academic experience in producing economically valuable plants using advanced laboratory techniques.

-With a strong commitment to modernizing agriculture in the Kurdistan Region, Dr. Laylan founded AEAO to address pressing environmental and agricultural challenges, including climate change, deteriorating crop varieties, and reduced local production.
+With a strong commitment to modernizing agriculture in the Kurdistan Region, Dr. Laylan founded Dr. Laylan Agroproject to address pressing environmental and agricultural challenges, including climate change, deteriorating crop varieties, and reduced local production.
 Her vision is to bridge the gap between science and farming, empower women—especially those affected by conflict—and promote sustainable, high-quality agricultural practices.

 Dr. Laylan’s work integrates innovative farming methods, such as hydroponics, vertical aeroponics, and indoor agriculture, alongside renewable energy solutions to create a resilient, environmentally responsible agricultural sector.
 She has collaborated with both academic institutions and private companies to deliver training, research, and large-scale seedling production projects.